gitlabhq/gitlabhq/doc/ci/variables/README.md

-Secret variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret Variables**.
+Secret variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret and protected variables**.

+Once you set them, they will be available for all subsequent pipelines.

+## Protected variables

+>**Notes:**
+- This feature requires GitLab Runner 0.4.0 or higher.
+- A protected variable is a secret variable which is protected.

+All secret variables could be protected.
+Whenever a secret variable is protected, it would only be securely passed to pipelines running on the protected branches or protected tags.
+The other pipelines would not get any protected variables.

+Protected variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret and protected variables**, and check *Protected*.

-Once you set them, they will be available for all subsequent jobs.
+Once you set them, they will be available for all subsequent pipelines.

 ## Deployment variables